Gap Year Programs in South Korea

 There are dozens of gap year opportunities that you can take in Korea.
 Whatever the job or opportunity may be, you will definitely have a life-changing experience of living in this country.
-The most popular reasons that people flock to Korea are teaching English, traveling, and to study the language.
+The most popular reasons people flock to Korea are teaching English, traveling, and studying the language.

 Over the last decade or so, there has been a high demand for native English teachers in Korea.
 Unfortunately, many of the programs cut their budget last year, but it’s still very easy to find a gig if you search for it.

-Teaching jobs can be found in all regions of Korea, and even in the tropical island of Jeju.
+Teaching jobs can be found in all regions of Korea and even on the tropical island of Jeju.
 The only qualifications are that you must have citizenship from an English speaking country, your post-secondary education must’ve been completed in English from an accredited university in an English-speaking country, and you must have a get TEFL certified.

-If you have a bachelor’s degree in education, then you do not need to get TEFL certified (Teach English as a Foreign Language).
-The application process is quite simple, as there are many recruiters looking to hire you as their English teachers.
+If you have a bachelor’s degree in education, you do not need to get TEFL certified (Teach English as a Foreign Language).
+The application process is quite simple, as many recruiters are looking to hire you as their English teachers.

-It’s a really good gig if you want to save money, experience a culture, and travel around Asia for a year!
+It’s an excellent gig if you want to save money, experience a culture, and travel around Asia for a year!

-South Korea is emerging as one of Asia’s most popular destination for backpackers worldwide.
+South Korea is emerging as one of Asia’s most popular destinations for backpackers worldwide.
 Why?
-Korea is very affordable and close in proximity to other attractive countries like China, Japan, Taiwan and SE Asia.
+Korea is very affordable and close in proximity to other attractive countries like China, Japan, Taiwan, and SE Asia.

 The flights inbound and outbound to Korea are very cheap, as long as you book them a few months in advance.
 Because so many backpackers come through this country, almost all hostels cater to their needs (free wifi, free breakfast, good hospitality, affordable, etc.).